ISO53/Java-Algorithm-Speed-Comparison/README.md

 ```

 > [!NOTE]
-> Keep in mind that this function does not return a value as it solely focuses on comparing the speed difference and does not check the correctness of the answer.
+> Keep in mind that these functions does not return a values as they solely focuses on comparing the speed difference and does not check the correctness of the answer.

 ### Create Parameters